efemberg11/GeoModel_rmakhman/FullSimLight/README.md

 The application can be built and used both with sequential and multithreaded Geant4 builds.
 In case of multithreaded Geant4 toolkit, the applications will run in proper multithreaded mode.
+You can find the executables under the build/bin directory and/or under the install/bin dir.

 NB: Before running fullSimLight make sure to source the *geant4.sh* file to set correctly all the Geant4 environment variables.
 ```bash